How can Stellar Blockchain simplify Cross-border Payments?

 3. Privacy regulations

 The majority of financial institutions need to follow personal data privacy regulations.
-These regulations interpret which information of a client to be shared across different jurisdictions for processing the transaction.
+These regulations interpret which client’s information is to be shared across different jurisdictions for processing the transaction.
 The differentiation, sorting and organizing of this information take a lot of time.
-For example, in a few countries, banks cannot share any information about clients within different departments.
+For example, in a few countries, banks cannot share information about clients within different departments.
 These regulations can be adopted better using some technological solution to ease the complexity of the entire process.

 4. Low Security and Transparency